-Dipper nearly fell back against his brand new car.
+The numbness that took over his body had Dipper nearly fall against his brand new car.
 His mother made to help him, but he slid to a seat against the wheel of his brand new ride.
 Static filled his ears and his skin prickled with uncertainty.
 He couldn't have heard what she just said.
+He had heard it...

 "What... what do you mean he passed away?
 Did he move away from Gravity Falls?" he asked her, yet not looking at her.